envico801/javascript-interview-questions/README.md

 384. ### What is web speech API

      Web speech API is used to enable modern browsers recognize and synthesize speech(i.e, voice data into web apps).
-This API has been introduced by W3C Community in the year 2012.
-It has two main parts,
+This API was introduced by W3C Community in the year 2012.
+It has two main parts:

      1. **SpeechRecognition (Asynchronous Speech Recognition or Speech-to-Text):** It provides the ability to recognize voice context from an audio input and respond accordingly.
 This is accessed by the `SpeechRecognition` interface.
-       The below example shows on how to use this API to get text from speech,
+        The example below shows how to use this API to get text from speech,

      ```javascript
      window.SpeechRecognition =